mwbowers/mwbowers.github.io/reference/asna-qsys-runtime/exceptions/invalid-record-fields-exception.md

 | Name |  Description
 | --- | ---
-| **InvalidRecordFieldsException**(  ) | Empty constuctor that sets the exception message to hard-coded text related to use of invalid field types for an operation.
+| **InvalidRecordFieldsException**(  ) | Empty constructor that sets the exception message to hard-coded text related to use of invalid field types for an operation.

 <br>

 ### InvalidRecordFieldsException(  )

-Empty constuctor that sets the exception message to hard-coded text related to use of invalid field types for an operation.
+Empty constructor that sets the exception message to hard-coded text related to use of invalid field types for an operation.

 ```cs
 InvalidRecordFieldsException(  );